-So we’re all well aware the daily commute can be a bit of a pain – but did you know it can actually be bad for your health?
-Here’s why…
+We all know that getting to and from work can be an inconvenience, but did you know it can actually be bad for your health?

 Blood sugar and cholesterol increase

-A report written by researchers from the University School of Medicine in Saint Louis and the Cooper Institute in Dallas outlined that drivign more than 10 miles each way, both to and from work, means you’re more susceptible to higher blood sugar levels, which can lead to pre-diabetes and diabetes.
+A report written by researchers from the University School of Medicine in Saint Louis and the Cooper Institute in Dallas outlined that driving more than 10 miles each way, both to and from work, means you’re more susceptible to higher blood sugar levels, which can lead to pre-diabetes and diabetes.

 To make matters worse, the same report found that similar commutes were also associated with higher cholesterol levels, which is a warning sign for heart disease.

-Another physical side-effect of the daily commute is an increase in blood pressure – both temporarily and in the long-term.
+Another physical side-effect of the daily commute is an increase in blood pressure – both temporarily and in the long term.

-As if commuting during rush hour wasn’t bad enough, it’s made even worse if you’re worried you could be late for work – and all this stress can lead to a temporary spike in blood pressure and, even more worryingly, a longer term rise in blood pressure that is a factor in both heart disease and strokes.
+As if commuting during rush hour wasn’t bad enough, it’s made even worse if you’re worried you could be late for work – and all this stress can lead to a temporary spike in blood pressure and, even more worryingly, a longer-term rise in blood pressure that is a factor in both heart disease and strokes.

 Increased risk of anxiety and depression